Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 • Avoid picking at the edges to fix tiny creases and other imperfections.

 ProTip: Placement problems are a drag, but the reality is that once your sticker is down, you won’t get the same level of adhesion if you peel it off and adjust it.
-Use a pencil or chalk to mark positioning first instead.
+Use a pencil or chalk to mark the positioning first, to protect the waterproof seal formed during curing.

 Infographic about Sticker Care Tips That Actually Help